EL1088/soot/README.md

 After training a model, the models .keras and scalers .pkl files are saved in soot_proj/model/ directory for later use for prediction.
 They are referenced to in soot_testcase_predict.py.

 For data conversion from .mat to .xlsx use mat_to_excel.py code, with the data files locations referenced in the code.
-The matlab data title might need to be adjusted based on how it was named on creation, this is referenced in row 13.